Financial Aid for Education Students

 Whether you’ve decided you’re ready to enter the classroom as a new teacher or advance your existing career in the field of education, you’re going to have to find a way to pay for your education.
 A recent news report confirmed what many students know: tuition costs today are much higher than they were twenty years ago.
 So how do you prepare for the sticker shock?

-and graduate school are scholarships, grants, and financial aid.
+The three main ways students afford college and graduate school are scholarships, grants, and financial aid.
 This page covers financial aid, which can come from federal, state, private and school sources to help you pay for school and become the educator you want to be.

 Federal Financial Aid

 Federal financial aid comes primarily in the form of loans offered by the federal government.
 These loans must be paid back with interest.
-It’s important to note that Interest rates on federal loans are often lower than those attached to private loans, so it is prudent to maximize these loans before resorting to private aid.
+It’s important to note that interest rates on federal loans are often lower than those attached to private loans, so it is prudent to maximize these loans before resorting to private aid.
 Federal aid can also come in the form of tax benefits for education.

 The TEACH Grant and Other Federal Grants